QuantumFusion-network/spec/docs/ADR/0025-separate-domain-rpc.md

 ### Option 1: Separate Dedicated Domain (SELECTED)

-Create entirely new domain (e.g., qf-rpc.network, qf-infra.network, qfnode.network) for all infrastructure and RPC services.
+Create entirely new domains (qfnode.net and theqfnetwork.xyz) for all infrastructure and RPC services.

 **Selected because:**
 - Complete separation between production brand and infrastructure services